avigailtaylor/GeneFEAST/README.md

   - geneID (**Required**.
 This should be a "/" delimited list of gene IDs.
 The gene IDs ***must match*** those used in the genes of interest file (see next))
   - count (Required only when dot plots are switched on.
 This is the number of genes of interest annotated with the term.
 This should match the length of the list of genes given in the geneID column.)

-- A file containing a list of genes of interest, one per line, each with their corresponding quantitative data (eg log2 fold change from an RNASeq analyses).
+- **Genes of interest file**: A file containing a list of genes of interest, one per line, each with their corresponding quantitative data (eg log2 fold change from an RNASeq analyses).
 Please note:
   - Genes of intersest ***must*** be listed using ***IDs that match those used in the FEA results file***.
   - There can be other columns in the file - these will be ignored.
   - You will use the [config file](config_template.yml) to tell GeneFEAST which column contains gene IDs, and which column contains quantitative data.
   - If you do not have quantitative data, you can just provide a dummy column with the same *numerical* value entered for each gene.

-- A YAML config file.
+- **A YAML config file**.
 You can create one using [this template](config_template.yml).

-In addition, you can also provide GeneFEAST with:
+#### In addition, you can also provide GeneFEAST with:
 - Pre-made PNG images for significantly enriched/ over-represented terms.
 One example might be KEGG pathway images generated as part of the FEA.
   - For each FEA being summarised you have the option of providing a directory (folder) containing at most one image for each enriched/ over-represented term identified in that FEA.
   - The path for this directory will be given along with the FEA results and genes of interest files (described above), when the main call to GeneFEAST is made.
-Note that these paths will be provided in a simple **Meta input** file which you will need to compose prior to running GeneFEAST.
+Note that these paths will be provided in a simple **meta input** file which you will need to compose prior to running GeneFEAST.
 Instructions for writing this file are in the next section, below.
   - > **IMPORTANT**
     > - GeneFEAST automatically generates a GO heirarchy for all terms with a Type string starting "GO" (or "go", "Go", and "gO"; case is ignored).
 So if you provide a corresponding image for such a term, this will be ignored.
 The work around here is to change the Type field in the FEA file to be something other than a string starting with "GO" (or "go", "Go", and "gO").
     > - Similarly, for MSIGDB terms, GeneFEAST will always try to include an HTML tabular description of the term, and any provided image will be ignored.
 As for GO terms, the work around here is to change the Type field in the FEA file to be something other than a string starting with "MSIGDB" (or any other case variant).